St. Mary's College of Maryland: Sustainability

 St. Mary's College is expanding its recycling and composting programs.
 Student volunteers have been collecting recyclable and compostable material from the residences.
 Compostable bins will soon be available all across campus.

 Energy conservation

-By upgrading fixtures, adjusting campus facilities operations and raising the campus community awareness about wasteful energy usage, St. Mary's College is making progress in using energy more efficiently, containing energy expenditures and reducing its impact on the environment.

 St. Mary's College students voted to create a Green Energy Fund by raising student fees $25 per year.
 The purpose of the Green Energy Fund is to purchase Renewable Energy Credits to offset 100% of the college's electricity use and fund renewable energy projects on campus.
 St. Mary's College received the 2008 EPA Green Power Leadership Club award for their efforts.